- Oops!Something went wrong.Please try again later.

-COPENHAGEN, Denmark, November 11, 2020 – Bavarian Nordic A/S (OMX: BAVA, OTC: BVNRY) announced today its interim financial results for the first nine months of 2020 and business progress for the third quarter of 2020.
-The Company raises its EBITDA guidance from DKK 675 million to DKK 725 million and upgrades year-end guidance on cash.
+COPENHAGEN, Denmark, May 27, 2021 – Bavarian Nordic A/S (OMX: BAVA, OTC: BVNRY) announced today its interim financial results and business progress for the first three months of 2021.

 Securities, cash and cash equivalents

 * EBITDA in Q1 2020 was positively impacted by the sale of the Priority Review Voucher.

 In January, Bavarian Nordic announced contracts with three European countries for the supply of smallpox vaccines.
 Deliveries occurred during the first quarter 2021.

 In March, Bavarian Nordic received a new order from the Canadian Government for smallpox vaccines valued at USD 31 million for delivery in 2022 and 2023.
 The order was made under an existing contract with the Public Health Agency of Canada.

 In March, Bavarian Nordic reported encouraging preclinical data for the COVID-19 vaccine candidate, ABNCoV2 and subsequently raised DKK 1.1 billion through a private placement to, among others, advance the clinical development of the vaccine towards licensure.